German submarine U-96 (1940): Seventh patrol

 of Vigo, Spain, and being resupplied by the interned German MV Bessel on 27 November.
-After leaving Vigo, U-96 made for the Straits of Gibraltar, with orders to enter the Mediterranean.
+After leaving Vigo, U-96 made for the Strait of Gibraltar, with orders to enter the Mediterranean.
 However, late on 30 November the U-boat was spotted by a Fairey Swordfish of 812 Naval Air Squadron and heavily damaged by two bombs dropped by the aircraft.
 Unable to reach her destination, U-96 made for the port of Saint Nazaire.
 On the way she encountered the Spanish SS Cabo de Hornos, which returned from South America, after delivering a group of Jewish refugees to the Dutch colony of Curaçao, when Brazil denied them entry.
 When U-96's torpedo missed, the ship was stopped and her papers checked.